mongodb-js/codemirror-mongodb/README.md

 - mode can accept shell js instead of just query
 - Toggle into multi-line mode for really long queries
 - Pretty formatting when in multi-line mode https://codemirror.net/2/demo/formatting.html
-- Extend js linting to show warning if
+- Extend js linting (see http://codemirror.net/demo/lint.html) to show warning if
   - current query not accepted by mongodb-language-model
   - may miss indexes/have poor performance
   - misspelled field names